Security Consultant; Shuriken Cyber

 In her role as Deposit Administration Manager, Laura oversees a team of over 55 Bremer employees managing transactions, payment services, loss prevention, electronic services, card services and deposit administration.
 Laura holds an MBA from Concordia University - St. Paul and a BASc in Business Administration and Management from University of Nebraska.
 Laura holds an Accredited Payments Risk Professional (APRP) certification through Nacha.

 SVP, Chief Information Security Officer, Old Republic

-Christopher served as Chief Information Security Officer for the State of Minnesota.
-In this capacity, Christopher was responsible for designing and implementing the enterprise security architecture for state government.
-Before accepting this position, Christopher served as the Manager of Information Technology Audits for the Minnesota Office of the Legislative Auditor.
-During his 19 years as an auditor, Christopher planned and oversaw information technology audit work done on large government computer systems.
-Christopher also provided state of the art technology tools and training for financial audit professionals who worked for the office.
+Christopher Buse serves as Chief Information Security Officer for Old Republic National Title Insurance Company.
+In this capacity, Christopher is responsible for designing and implementing the enterprise security architecture for the company.
+Christopher also served as Assistant Commissioner and Chief Information Security Officer for the State of Minnesota’s central technology agency, known as MN.IT Services.
+Christopher’s career in government also included several roles in the Minnesota Office of the Legislative Auditor, where he oversaw information technology audit work done on large government computer systems.
 Christopher Buse graduated from St. Cloud State University in 1986 with a Bachelor of Science degree in Accounting.
 Since graduation, he has supplemented his accounting degree with numerous computer science and management information systems courses.
-Christopher is a Certified Public Accountant (CPA), Certified Internal Auditor (CIA), Certified Information Systems Auditor (CISA), and a Certified Information Systems Security Professional (CISSP).
-Christopher is active in many professional organizations and currently serves on the Board of Directors of the Minnesota Chapter of the Information Systems Audit and Control Association (ISACA).
-Christopher has held many leadership positions in ISACA during his career, including President.
+Christopher is a Certified Public Accountant (Inactive), Certified Information Systems Auditor, and a Certified Information Systems Security Professional.

 Solutions Architect, BlackBerry powered by Cylance AI